To chat about practicum opportunities at CommunityWise, please contact Erin: email@example.com.

 CommunityWise’s primary areas of practice are organizational and community development.

 Most of CommunityWise’s members are small, volunteer-run initiatives providing peer-support or advocacy for marginalized communities or social issues.
 Members work in areas such as LGBTQ2S+ peer support; community economic development; addictions support; mental health; film, performative, and community arts; culturally relevant Indigenous services; and urban sustainability.
 View our member list here.

 What to expect in a social work practicum with CommunityWise?

-Social work practicum students will assist in delivering regular programs and during their placement will have opportunities to assess community needs and participate in developing and implementing new programs or one-time events related to organizational community development and capacity building.
-Students will practice essential skills like project coordination, communication, member outreach, research, evaluation, facilitation, administration, and peer support.
-These skills will be practiced within the context of anti-oppression theory and values-based decision making.
-Students will also have the opportunity to learn from our member groups.
+Social work practicum students assist in the day-to-day management of our shared space in the areas of programming, community development, administration, member support, and facilities.
+Students will practice essential skills like critical thinking, relationship-building, project coordination, communication, member outreach, research, evaluation, facilitation, administration, time management, and peer support.
+These skills will be practiced within the context of anti-oppression theory, anti-racist theory, and values-based decision making.
+Students will also have the opportunity to learn from other nonprofit groups within the centre.

 In 2017, we completed a participatory evaluation about the experiences and outcomes of practicum students at CommunityWise.
 The report can be viewed here.